Parvo

 What is it?

-I think of Parvo as a “one-two” punch for a puppy.
+I think of Parvovirus as a “one-two” punch for a puppy.
 It begins with virus infection and ends with massive bacterial infection of the intestine.
 There are THREE clinical stages:

 STAGE 1 (transmission phase): the virus is ingested or inhaled and accumulates in the lymph nodes where initial viral replication occurs.
 The oral phase lasts a few days.